sal55/langs/pcl8.md

 This documents some details of the IL I now use in my lower-level language compilers.

-### Disambiguation

-All my 'PCL' languages are stack-based.

-* **PCL** is also the name of the bytecode language I use for my dynamic language interpreters.
-There is no connection other than it is also stack-based, and was an inspiration for my static ILs.
-* **PCL v7** Used in my previous compiler, and also my C-subset compiler.
-This one had a broader scope than v8
-* **PCL v6** (The v6 is the compiler version; before v6 I didn't use ILs.) v6 was very specific to my language and how its execution model worked. v7 was more general.
-* **TCL** This is the name of a 3AC-based IL that I have also tried to use.
-That has some useful characteristics, and it makes some things simpler.
-But in the end the stack-based version won out.

 ### Characteristics

-* All these products are designed for whole-program compilers
+* Designed for whole-program compilers
 * PCL v8 represents a whole program primarily as a symbol table or ST, which is a simple list of global variables and functions
-* Each function has its own PCL IL instruction sequence of executable code
+* Each function has its own PCL IL sequence of executable instructions
-* Variable can use IL sequences of DATA instructions to represent the any initialisation expressions (not executable)
+* Variable can use IL sequences of non-executable DATA instructions for any static initialising data
-* The HLL front-end turns its AST, ST and type tables into a PCL ST and IL structures, by building them via a special API
+* The HLL front-end turns its AST, ST and type tables into a PCL ST and IL structures, via a set of API calls

-Once in PCL form, the following possibilities exist, here for a Win64 target which is the main one:
+### PCL Backend

+This is what happens after the PCL representation has been done, and it depends on the supported target and how the compiler works.
+For the main Win64 target:

 * Generate EXE file executable directly (Windows binary)
 * DLL file (relocatable binary)
 * OBJ file
-* ASM file in either my private format, or in AT&T form
+* ASM file in either my private format, or in AT&T form (build option)
 * MX private binary format
-* Run the code direcly without an discrete executable
+* Run the code directly without an discrete executable

+These are all available with the same compiler executable.

-v7 could also interpret the PCL code, or turn it into linear C code; those have been dropped here.
+(Options to interpret the IL code, turn it into linear C, or write it as a textual PCL syntax that formed a self-contained language, have been dropped.
+They existed in v7.)

-It could also dump PCL code into a textual format that was a standalone language.
-That has been dropped too; it can still be dumped, but it is for debugging purposes only.

-(For the recent Z80 8-bit target, there is only ASM output, which is processed further with my own tools.)
+If the case of the Z80 target, the compiler uses separate compiler, assembler and emulator; the options are:
+* Generate 'Z' private binary
+* 'ZA' assembly source file
+* Run directly on PC via emulator

+### PCL IL Instructions

 #### Main IL Instructions:
 ````